 Many banks failed in Cyprus and Greece these last few years showing the already growing cracks in many institutions, as well as in banking systems in Argentina, Venezuela, Hungary, Italy, and Poland all were hit hard by the global financial uncertainty.

-The US, despite its global economic superiority has a very unsound banking system.
-The US only comes in a 23, 35 and 50, in the safest banks in the world, and those banks were only small agricultural banks.
+The US, despite its global economic superiority, has a very unsound banking system.
+The US only comes in at 23, 35 and 50, safest banks in the world, and those banks were only small agricultural banks.
 The large commercial banks didn't even come close.

 Foreign banks are much safer alternative, for one, they require higher capital reserves than many banks in the US and UK.